Penang State Mosque: History

 Construction of the mosque began on 1977 with the foundation stone was officially laid by Yang di-Pertua Negeri (Governor) of Penang, Tun Sardon Jubir on 16 July 1977.
 The mosque was completed in 1980 and was officially opened on 29 August 1980 by the seventh Yang di-Pertuan Agong, Sultan Ahmad Shah of Pahang.

-Features
+Architecture

-The mosque was inspired by Brazilian Oscar Niemeyer's design of Cathedral of Brasilia in Brasilia, capital of Brazil.
-Its architecture is an amalgamation of Western Modernist.
+The mosque was inspired by Brazilian Oscar Niemeyer's design of Cathedral of Brasília in Brasília.
+Its architecture is an amalgamation of western modernist.
 The mosque was designed by the Filipino architect, Efren Brindez Paz.